 The evidence used against defendants in DWI cases often seems overwhelming, but in reality, much of it can be effectively challenged.
 That includes both the chemical evidence obtained through breath, blood and urine and the evidence police obtain by observing you during your traffic stop and arrest.

 Types Of DWI Evidence In New Jersey

-The other type of evidence is observational.
+The other type of evidence is observational evidence.
 This is the evidence police gather from observing your behavior, speech, appearance and the results of your field sobriety tests.
 The most significant aspect of observational evidence is the field sobriety testing.
-It typically consists of three parts: the horizontal gaze nystagmus (HGN), the walk and turn, and the one-leg stand.